DangerCove/dangercove.com/source/_posts/2013-03-29-coucou-for-web-developers.markdown

 categories: [adventures, coucou, tutorial]
 ---

-If you're a web developer you probably recognize the situation where you're running a local development evironment with MAMP/XAMPP, Rails or Node.js and need/want someone else to see what you're working on.
+If you're a web developer you probably recognize that moment where you're running a local development evironment with MAMP/XAMPP, Rails or Node.js and need to see your site on another computer, or show someone else what you're working on.
 Maybe to do a cross-browser check, maybe just to show how awesome this latest design looks.

-To make this happen you'd need to take a few steps:

-* find out your IP address, or hostname;
-* send it to your friend or colleague;
-* your friend/collegue will need to enter it in his browser.

-If anything changes (new ip address) or if you want to show your work in progress to even more people, you'll need to repeat the steps above.

-With coucou you can be done in just a few simple clicks.
+With coucou this can be done in just a few simple clicks.
 Let me walk you through it.

 First we need to enable broadcasting in the preferences pane.
-This setting is saved, so you'll only need to do this once.

 <div class="thumbnail">
-{% img /images/content/coucou/coucou-preferences2.jpg "Enable broadcasting" %}
+{% img /images/adventures/coucou/screenshots/coucou-preferences2.jpg "Enable broadcasting" %}
 <div class="caption">
 Enable broadcasting
 </div>